Sjeiti/ronvalstarnl/src/data/markdown/post_perlin-noise-in-javascript-comparisons.md

 		margin: 0px 10px 0px 0px;
 	}
 </style>
 <p>What started as a simple excersize to put <a href="http://books.google.com/books?id=PXa2bby0oQ0C&#038;printsec=frontcover&#038;source=gbs_slider_thumb#v=onepage&#038;q&#038;f=false">theory</a> to practice has once again spun out of control.
-Well I&#8217;ve just come off three months of programming actionscript 3 so I needed the distraction (frankly I like js better than as).
+Well I&#8217;ve just come off three months of programming ActionScript 3 so I needed the distraction (frankly I like js better than as).
 Plus I never really got into the HTML5 canvas thing and I needed to check that out to.
 And off course those idiots Apple and Adobe (turning into a bad marriage) are making me feel I should focus on HTML5/js a bit more (doesn&#8217;t anybody realize HTML5 isn&#8217;t even ready yet?).</p>
 <p><!--more--></p>
-<p>After a bit of playing I decided to make a good Perlin noise generator in javascript.
-First I did a quick port from my actionscript class to javascript.
+<p>After a bit of playing I decided to make a good Perlin noise generator in JavaScript.
+First I did a quick port from my ActionScript class to JavaScript.
 But because others had probably preceded me I roamed the web for other implementations.
 I had to mangle them a bit to get them to work but here they are.</p>
 <ul id="noises">
 <li>
 		<img src="https://res.cloudinary.com/dn1rmdjs5/image/upload/v1566568756/rv/jsnoise-sjeiti.jpg" alt="Perlin sjeiti" /></p>